John M. Devine: Postwar service

 Devine was ordered to the United States in September 1945 and assumed command of 2nd Armored Division located at Camp Hood, Texas.
 He was responsible for the demobilization of many units returning home from the European Theater of Operations.
+From July to October 1946, he also served as commander of III Corps.

 Due to the postwar reduction of the Army, Devine was reverted to the peacetime rank of brigadier general and appointed commanding general of the Universal Military Training Experimental Unit (UMT) at Fort Knox, Kentucky.
 The UMT was the Universal Military Training Experimental Unit for the seventeen-to-nineteenth year old volunteers.
 He was succeeded by Brigadier general Josef R. Sheetz.

 In January 1948, Devine was transferred to Fort Monroe, Virginia for duty as Assistant Chief of Staff (G-3), Army Field Forces under General Jacob L. Devers.
 He was responsible for planning of training of new recruits and also had the authority to revise training manuals and schedules.
 Devine was promoted again to Major general in May 1948 and appointed Deputy Chief of Staff, Army Field Forces.

 Devine was ordered to Tokyo, Japan and assumed command of 1st Cavalry Division in February 1949.
 He participated in the occupation duty until August that year, when he was sent back to the United States and assumed command of 9th Infantry Division at Fort Carson, Colorado.